asyncapi/website/pages/docs/concepts/asyncapi-document/dynamic-channel-address.md

 This diagram shows how the channel address includes the same parameters as the channel address, and each parameter's name matches the one used in the address.

-Here is an example of parameter context:
+Here is an example of a dynamic channel address and its parameter:

 ```yml
 user/{userId}/signup: